unarycomputing/uc-homepage/content/project/arch-fully-streaming/index.md

 slides: ""
 ---

-Design unary computing architecture and microarchitecture that does not introduce latency overhead in binary-unary data inter-conversion, so as to maximally overlap the computing at different stage to reduce the overall latency and energy consumption.
-This category of architecture is also usually fully parallel.
+Design unary computing architecture and microarchitecture that does not introduce latency overhead in binary-unary data inter-conversion, so as to maximally overlap the computing at different stages for hardware efficiency.
+This category of design is usually fully parallel.